 Some other tools which are great for keyword research are Keywordtool.io and Ubersuggest.
 Oh and don’t forget to check out Google Trends to see if you can find any useful trends, or take a look at the trend graph for a niche you are interested in.

-When using these tools, there are a few general best practices that he recommends, which are really useful to bear in mind…
+When using these tools, there are a few general best practices that he recommends, which are really useful to bear in mind.

+- Start broad and go narrow as you dig deeper.
 Starting from a high level allows you to get an understanding of the niche landscape before becoming too invested in a particular niche.
 For example, you may start with a men’s interest idea, narrow that down to men’s grooming, and get even more granular with men’s shaving or razor.

-So now we know that we are looking for a niche that has some existing interest, without overwhelming competition.
+We know that we are looking for a niche that has some existing interest, without overwhelming competition.
 Our assumption is that we will be able to create a website marketing products within a niche, and start sending purchase-ready consumers to Amazon.
 When they buy, we make money.

 The beauty of today’s niche research is that there are tools to quantify how many people are searching for various keywords.

 The way to get there is by building a content-rich site.
 You need to fill your website with high-value informational content, and conversion-focused product reviews to get people to purchase on Amazon.

 - Create “main articles” (intended to convert users”) at 2,000 words or more

-- Don’t over optimize – Google can easily identify keyword stuffing or sites with “thin” content and you may even get penalized
+- Don’t over-optimize – Google can easily identify keyword stuffing or sites with “thin” content, and you may even get penalized